-Action Complete If you smell gas, open all windows and doors so gas can escape.
-Shut off the main valve at the gas meter, leave the building immediately, and notify authorities of the leak.
-Do not re-enter the building until repairs have been made and the building has been declared safe.
-Water: If water pipes are broken, shut off the main valve which brings the water into the building.
-Sewage: Check to see that sewage lines are intact before permitting continued flushing of toilets.
-Electricity: Never touch downed utility lines.
+Action Complete • If you smell gas, open all windows and doors so gas can escape. • Shut off the main valve at the gas meter, leave the building immediately, and notify authorities of the leak. • Do not re-enter the building until repairs have been made and the building has been declared safe.
+Water • If water pipes are broken, shut off the main valve which brings the water into the building.
+Sewag e: • Check to see that sewage lines are intact before permitting continued flushing of toilets.
+Electri city: • Never touch downed utility lines.
 Avoid damaged building equipment.
-Contact electric company immediately.
-If the power is off, check the freezers and refrigerators and plan meals to use up foods which will spoil quickly.
-If necessary, use outdoor charcoal or propane broilers for emergency cooking.
-Do not eat or drink anything from open containers near shattered glass.
-Liquids can be strained through a clean cloth if the danger of glass contamination exists.
-Check closets and storage shelf areas.
-Open closets and cabinet doors carefully and watch for objects falling from shelves.
-Do not spread rumors.
-They often do great harm following disasters.
-Tune-in to local radio stations for information and danger reports.
-Do not go sightseeing.
-Do not use your vehicle unless there is a genuine emergency.
-Keep the streets clear for emergency vehicles.
-Be prepared for additional aftershocks.
-Although most of these are smaller than the main shock, some may be strong enough to cause additional damage.
-Respond to requests from law enforcement, fire, EMS, and other first responders, but do not go into damaged areas unless your help has been requested.
-Cooperate fully with University and public safety officials.
-In some areas, you may be arrested for getting in the way of disaster response operations.
-Follow the University emergency communications plan for getting information concerning the welfare of students, faculty, staff and visitors.
+Contact electric company immediately. • If the power is off, check the freezers and refrigerators and plan meals to use up foods which will spoil quickly. • If necessary, use outdoor charcoal or propane broilers for emergency cooking. straine eat or drink anything from open containers near shattered glass.
+Liquids can be d through a clean cloth if the danger of glass contamination exists. closets and storage shelf areas.
+Open closets and cabinet doors carefully and for objects falling from shelves. spread rumors.
+They often do great harm following disasters. n to local radio stations for information and danger reports. go sightseeing.
+Do not use your vehicle unless there is a genuine emergency. he streets clear for emergency vehicles. pared for additional aftershocks.
+Although most of these are smaller than the hock, some may be strong enough to cause additional damage. nd to requests from law enforcement, fire, EMS, and other first responders, but do into damaged areas unless your help has been requested. rate fully with University and public safety officials.
+In some areas, you may be d for getting in the way of disaster response operations. the University emergency communications plan for getting information ning the welfare of students, faculty, staff and visitors.